ctornatta/ocp-template-patch/README.md

 ## Overview

 This python script applies a label selector to a persistent volume claim object within an OpenShift template.
-It simply reads in a template JSON file and writes the modified template to the file.
+It simply reads in a template JSON file and writes the modified template to the file specified.

 ## Usage